 PPL: The PPL represents the interests of record labels and collects royalties from radio stations on their behalf.

-Choosing licensing solely rests on where you intend to broadcast audio, for instance, if your audience is in the USA then you can use SoundExchange.
+Choosing a licensing body solely rests on where you intend to broadcast audio, for instance, if your audience is in the USA then you can use SoundExchange.
 Here's a list of internet radio licensing bodies by country: